-"Disadvantaged Community" (DAC) means:
+"Disadvantaged Community" (DAC) is defined by the following conditions (See Priority Populations Map for more information):

-1) Census tracts receiving the highest 25 percent of overall scores in CalEnviroScreen 4.0;

-- Census tracts lacking overall scores in CalEnviroScreen 4.0 due to data gaps, but receiving the highest 5 percent of CalEnviroScreen 4.0 cumulative pollution burden scores; - 3) Census tracts identified in the 2017 SB35 DAC designation as disadvantaged, regardless of their scores in CalEnviroScreen 4.0; and - 4) Lands under the control of federally recognized Tribes.
+- 1) Census tracts receiving the highest 25 percent of overall scores in CalEnviroScreen 4.0; - 2) Census tracts lacking overall scores in CalEnviroScreen 4.0 due to data gaps, but receiving the highest 5 percent of CalEnviroScreen 4.0 cumulative pollution burden scores; - 3) Census tracts identified in the 2017 SB35 DAC designation as disadvantaged, regardless of their scores in CalEnviroScreen 4.0; and - 4) Lands under the control of federally recognized Tribes.
 For purposes of this designation, a Tribe may establish that a particular area of land is under its control even if not represented as such on CalEPA's DAC map and therefore should be considered a DAC by requesting a consultation with the CalEPA Deputy Secretary for Environmental Justice, Tribal Affairs and Border Relations at TribalAffairs@calepa.ca.gov.